Coreboot: History

-Coreboot was accepted in seven consecutive years (2007–2014) for the Google Summer of Code.
 Other than the first three models, all Chromebooks run coreboot.

 Code from Das U-Boot has been assimilated to enable support for processors based on the ARM instruction set.

-In June 2019, Coreboot began to use the NSA software Ghidra for its reverse engineering efforts on firmware-specific problems following the release of the suite as free and open source software.
+In June 2019, coreboot began to use the NSA software Ghidra for its reverse engineering efforts on firmware-specific problems following the release of the suite as free and open source software.

 Supported platforms

-CPU architectures supported by coreboot include IA-32, x86-64, ARM, ARM64, MIPS and RISC-V. Supported system-on-a-chip (SOC) platforms include AMD Geode, starting with the Geode GX processor developed for the OLPC.
-Artec Group added Geode LX support for its ThinCan model DBE61; that code was adopted by AMD and further improved for the OLPC after it was upgraded to the Geode LX platform, and is further developed by the coreboot community to support other Geode variants.
-Coreboot can be flashed onto a Geode platform using Flashrom.
+coreboot supports multiple CPU architectures, including IA-32, x86-64, ARM, ARM64, MIPS and RISC-V. Support covers a variety of system-on-a-chip (SoC) platforms as well; early development focused on AMD Geode processors (notably those used in the OLPC project).

+Artec Group added Geode LX support for its ThinCan model DBE61; that code was adopted by AMD and further improved for the OLPC after it was upgraded to the Geode LX platform, and is further developed by the coreboot community to support other Geode variants. coreboot can be flashed onto a Geode platform using Flashrom.

 From that initial development on AMD Geode based platforms, coreboot support has been extended onto many AMD processors and chipsets.
-The processor list includes Family 0Fh and 10h (K8 core), and recently Family 14h (Bobcat core, Fusion APU).
-Coreboot support also extends to AMD chipsets: RS690, RS7xx, SB600, and SB8xx.
+The processor list includes Family 0Fh and 10h (K8 core), and recently Family 14h (Bobcat core, Fusion APU). coreboot support also extends to AMD chipsets: RS690, RS7xx, SB600, and SB8xx.

-AMD Generic Encapsulated Software Architecture (AGESA)—a bootstrap protocol by which system devices on AMD64 mainboards are initialized—was open sourced in early 2011, aiming to provide required functionality for coreboot system initialization on AMD64 hardware.
-However, such releases never became the basis for future development by AMD, and were subsequently halted.
+In AMD Generic Encapsulated Software Architecture (AGESA)—a bootstrap protocol by which system devices on AMD64 mainboards are initialized—was open sourced in early 2011, aiming to provide required functionality for coreboot system initialization on AMD64 hardware.
+However, as of 2014 such releases never became the basis for future development by AMD, and were subsequently halted.